flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## <a name="monodevelop"></a>MonoDevelop

-  MonoDevelop is available as a Flatpak preview from Xamarin:
+  MonoDevelop is available as a Flatpak preview from Xamarin.

   <pre>
   <span class="unselectable">$ </span>flatpak install --from https://download.mono-project.com/repo/monodevelop.flatpakref